OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-22.md

 ## 1 Kings 22:29

-So the king of Israel and Jehoshaphat king of Judah went up to Ramoth-gilead.
+Therefore, the king of Israel and Jehoshaphat, king of Judah, proceeded to Ramoth-gilead.

 ## 1 Kings 22:30